-undertaking.
-The purpose of this project is to survey the current practice for managing damaged prestressed girders in the United States and Canada.
-Various repair methods will be evaluated.
-Their ability to adequately restore the girder strength, appearance, and overall performance will be studied, and the costs compared between repair and replacement.
+The purpose of Project 1370 was to survey current practice for managing damaged prestressed girders in the United States and Canada.
+Various repair methods have been evaluated to determine their ability to adequately restore girder strength, appearance and durability.

-This report focuses on the initial evaluation of damage to prestressing strands.
-Along with a visual inspection of any exposed strands it would be helpful to have a method for obtaining the stress remaining in the strand, as well as for checking the stress in strands during preloading of a bridge for repair or during the splicing of a severed strand.
-An instrument has been manufactured to perform this task, and tested to determine its accuracy, precision, and usefulness in the field.
+This report focuses on the evaluation of damage and loss of prestress in strands in precast girders.
+While a visual inspection of exposed strands provides an indication of damage, a method for obtaining the stress remaining in the strand, for checking the stress in strands during preloading of a bridge for repair or for determining strand stresses during splicing of a severed strand would be useful to the designer responsible for evaluating or repairing a damaged girder.
+An instrument has been developed to perform this task, and tested to determine its accuracy and usefulness in the field.